Click OK to log in and restart your reservation.

 Firearms must be:

 Ammunition must be:

 In the original packaging from the manufacturer or in packaging specifically designed to carry small amounts of ammunition (made of fiber, wood or metal), with a maximum of 11 pounds (5 kgs) per container or customer.
-Ammunition is not accepted in magazines or clips.
+Ammunition is not accepted loose or in magazines or clips.

 There is no limit to the number of items you can carry in your in rifle, shotgun or pistol case, but baggage and oversize / overweight charges may apply.